drupalaihub/LEI-Module/web/modules/custom/lei/README.md

 ### Step 2: Enable the Module

 Enable the module using Drush or the Drupal admin UI.
+When you enable the module, Drupal will automatically import the configuration defined in YAML files located in the install directory of the module.

 **Using Drush:**
 ```sh